 John Maughan, aka The Boscastle Busker, has sung in and around Boscastle for over forty years.
 With his mellow baritone voice and a huge repertoire of songs, he is the catalyst that galvanises a roomful of people to sing for sheer pleasure.

 Harmonies rise and fall in a great organ of song.
 It is a magical experience!
 It is also inspiring to hear him busking for Cornwall Hospice Care, unamplified and unaccompanied in the beautiful setting of Boscastle harbour.
+He realised that many people no longer carry money and so the Hospice have set up this QR code so that you can donate on line, using your phone and your donation goes straight to the hospice.

 This has opened many doors even leading to an invitation to sing to Palestinian refugees in the camps of The Gaza Strip in 2003, and, accompanied by harmonies from Cheryl, their singing has been appreciated from Glasgow to the most remote villages of Gambia, and many places in between!

-He and Cheryl are the driving force behind Wednesday’s singers’ night at The Wellie in Boscastle, a session that welcomes singers and listeners.
 He has recorded two CDs with a variety of accompanied and unaccompanied voice and instruments, Ben Maughan (accordion), Mike Silver (guitar), Martin Frith (fiddle) and Cheryl and Julie (vocals).